-Fixed term means that the employee is employed for a specific period of time or task.
+Fixed term contract employees are employed for a specific period of time or task.
 For example a 6 month contract where employment ends after 6 months.

-Fixed term employees are generally entitled to the same wages, penalties and leave as permanent employees.
-An award or registered agreement may provide extra terms and conditions for a fixed-term employee.
+Full-time or part-time fixed term employees are generally entitled to the same wages, penalties and leave as permanent employees.
+An award or registered agreement may provide extra terms and conditions for a fixed term employee.